How to Clean Your Keyboard and Sterilize Viruses and Bacteria

 How to Clean a Mac Keyboard

-If you want to learn how to clean a MacBook keyboard, Apple has documentation on how to do this.
+If you want to know how to clean a MacBook keyboard, Apple has documentation explaining things.
 In short, they advise against cleaning solutions that use a lot of moisture and aerosol sprays.

-As such, it’s best to use the advice they give on the website; lightly wet a lint cloth and wipe it over the surface of the keyboard.
-For dried-on dirt, you’ll have better luck using a q-tip and isopropyl alcohol; ensure the swab isn’t soaking with the alcohol before you clean, or you’ll do more damage than good.
+As such, it’s best to use the advice they give on the website; lightly wet a lint cloth, and wipe it over the surface of the keyboard.
+For dried-on dirt, you’ll have better luck using a cotton swap stick and isopropyl alcohol; ensure the swab isn’t soaking with the alcohol before you clean, or you’ll do more damage than good.

 How to Clean a Mechanical Keyboard

 First, take off all the keys on the keyboard.
-Be careful, though; if you can’t remember the exact layout of the keys, it’s best to take a photo or find an image of it so you can put the keys back correctly.
+Be careful, though; if you can’t remember the exact layout of the keys, take a photo first or find an image of it so you can put the keys back correctly.
 If you don’t, typing might get a little trickier afterward!